Disentangling transients and their host galaxies with Scarlet2: A framework to forward model multi-epoch imaging: Introduction

 The next generation of wide-field optical time-domain surveys such as the Legacy Survey of Space and Time at Vera C. Rubin observatory \citep[LSST;][]{ivezic+08} and the High Latitude Time Domain Survey planned for the \textit{Nancy Grace Roman Space Telescope} \citep[\textit{Roman};][]{Akeson+19} will provide enormous discovery potential for high-redshift and low-luminosity transient phenomena such as supernovae (SNe), tidal disruption events (TDEs), and gamma ray burst (GRB) afterglows.
 Prompt classification of transient and variable objects -- essential to various extragalactic science cases where fast spectroscopic follow-up is particularly informative -- depends on our ability to correctly identify the host galaxies of transients, measure the distance between transients and their host galaxy nuclei, and estimate photometric redshifts from the host galaxy spectral energy distributions (SEDs).
 This becomes particularly challenging at the depths of LSST, where 30-50\% of galaxies in single epoch LSST images will overlap other galaxies, and 15\% of sources will be blended with other sources without being recognized as such \citep{Melchior2021TheSurveys}.

 Time-domain surveys frequently employ methods based on a technique called `difference imaging' to detect transient phenomena.
 In such an approach, a deep `reference image' is produced from a stack of high quality images and subtracted from new images to produce a difference image \citep{Alard1998}.
 Difference imaging enables the efficient detection and optimal extraction of multi-epoch fluxes of transient sources.
 In this work, we are primarily concerned with enabling follow-up investigations of the transient and its host once the transient has been identified by difference imaging.
 We propose a model of a variable point source \textit{and} a non-varying host galaxy that is rendered to match all observations.
-Our approach is particularly advantageous when the difference imaging introduces ambiguities -- for example, when the variable object is already contributing to the reference image, which is always the case for AGNs -- or when simultaneously modeling the transient and the host is helpful, such as when measuring small spatial offsets between the host center and the transient.
+We refer to this as a \textit{scene modeling} approach, whereby all sources in the scene are modeled in a framework that incorporates information about observation parameters such as the world coordinate system, the point spread function, and the background noise.
+Our approach is particularly advantageous when the difference imaging introduces ambiguities -- for example, when the variable object is already contributing to the reference image, which is always the case for active galaxy nuclei (AGNs) -- or when simultaneously modeling the transient and the host is helpful, such as when measuring small spatial offsets between the host center and the transient.
 Our approach can also make use of imaging data from different surveys, enabling the automatic production of combined light curves without concerns about mismatches between the reference image epochs.